viatra/EMF-IncQuery-Addons/cep/README.md

 * refactor the examples plugin in a more lucid way
  * package/class naming, comments, etc
  * make sure every use case is properly presented
-* define the language for modeling event patterns over EMF models
  * reuse the concepts of event-driven model transformations and the pattern language of IncQuery
 * implement the common event processing strategies: chronicle, recent, unrestricted
 * make the EventQueue thread-safe in order to enable higher performance via threading
 * enable definition of custom execution strategies
  * define semantics for that
  * implement the required API (the extension point mechanism could work here perfectly)

-Known issues:
-* slightly stochastic behavior when multiple tokens are placed on a state before the final one and an appropriate event arrives to pass some tokens forward to the final state
- * in case of N tokens, the first N-2 are fired properly, the last two, however, are fired together but only one triggers a finished state machine

 License
 -------